Build & Test Earthquake Proof Buildings | Smart Science Projects

 There are many ways to create earthquake-proof buildings, the most commonly used for tall buildings might be Tuned Mass Damper (check Taipei 101).
 I used several screw nuts as weight and suspend them from the top.
 You might need to test the height and length to get a better result.
 Add more structures like frames, braces to check how strong is your building.

-- Box & Cardboard
+1 Box & 1 Cardboard

-- BOSON mainboard 1IO
+1 BOSON Mainboard 1IO

+Download the sample program and open it in Mind+.
 Press the green flag to run the program, it will ask you to input the time you want the data to be captured.
 Then press the SPACE bar, it will generate a grid automatically.
-Press A to draw your first piece of data, when it's done, press B for the second piece.
+Press A to draw your first piece of data.